Beef Chili Recipe

 That’s right, this beef chili recipe is a chili cook-off champion!
 When I was just a kid, my dad experimented with his favorite chili recipe and entered it into our hometown chili cook-off.
 He ended up winning first place for overall BEST chili!
 And this recipe has been a favorite in our family ever since.
 You won’t be surprised he took home the blue ribbon, once you give this recipe a taste!

-Then, add the rest of the ingredients; including tomatoes, beef broth and seasonings into the pot.
+- Simmer.
+Now, add the rest of the ingredients – tomatoes, beef broth and spices into the pot.
 Now, it’s time to let everything simmer away!
 So easy!
+The longer the chili simmers, the more flavorful it will become.

-My dad recommends letting the chili simmer over a couple of hours to let the flavors shine.
-However, if you don’t have that kind of time, you can enjoy after about 30 minutes of simmering.
-This chili will also be great leftover and after all of the flavors really have a chance to meld together and become stronger.
+My dad recommends letting the chili simmer over a couple of hours to let the flavors really shine.
+However, if you don’t have that kind of time, you can enjoy the chili after about 30 minutes of simmering.
+The chili is even better the next day after all of the flavors really have a chance to meld together and become stronger.
+Yum!

 - I use 90% lean ground beef.
 It’s got plenty of flavor without all the extra fat.